TehAutumnCore/MSSA-Prep/AzureFundamentals-Coursera/Introduction_To_Cloud_Computing_Essentials_with_Azure_Management/notes.md

 - Get to know Azure Monitor and Azure Log Analytics for monitoring resources

 7. *Exam Preparation*:
-- Review practice questions and take practice exams to test your knowledge.
+- Review practice questions and take practice exams to test your knowledge

 ### Course Introduction: Essentials with Azure fundamentals
 *Defintion of Cloud Computing*: Understanding what cloud computing is and its core principles